 Egg-Free Chocolate Butternut Squash Muffins

-- 1 cup unsweetened applesauce and sub mashed banana
+- 1 cup unsweetened applesauce or you can sub with equal parts mashed banana

 - 1 1/2 cups canned butternut squash puree